 Patients presenting with shortness of breath pose a diagnostic dilemma: there are so many possible causes from multiple different organ systems!
 Yet without point-of-care ultrasound (POCUS), the stethoscope is our only diagnostic technology at the bedside.
 It’s limitations lead to significant delays or even errors in diagnosis that can often make the difference for patients.

 Handheld POCUS enables healthcare practitioners to image multiple organ systems, where before they could only auscultate.
 The research is unequivocal: POCUS is THE tool to use for quickly and confidently understanding a patient’s cardiac and respiratory pathology at the bedside.

-Critical, urgent and primary care clinicians are invited to join two POCUS educators on June 15th!
+Critical, urgent and primary care clinicians are invited to learn from two POCUS educators.

-Internal medicine physician Dr. Shane Arishenkoff and emergency physician Dr. Oron Frenkel presents patient case studies.
+Internal medicine physician Dr. Shane Arishenkoff and emergency physician Dr. Oron Frenkel present real patient case studies.
 Explore the classic COVID-19 patient and more advanced cases of pulmonary and cardiac diseases, to help you hone your skills in diagnosing pleural line abnormalities, focused cardiac scanning, and venous thromboembolic disease.